spencermellor/Mellor_Spencer_MiniApp/README.md

 - This application uses the development version of Vue to submit the assignment.
 - The SQL database is in the `data/` folder.
 - This is for assignment purposes only
+- Max width of intended site is 1000px.
+(Development)

 ### Authors